 God is holy and we are sinful people.
 We have rebelled against him.
 Even good people are sinners.
 God says, “. . . there is not a just man upon earth, that doeth good, and sinneth not.”
 (Ecclesiastes 7:20).
 The penalty for sin is eternal death.
 “For the wages of sin is death; . . .”
 (Romans 6:23).

-How can we receive God’s gift of eternal life?
+Here is how you can receive God’s gift of eternal life.

-First we must humbly see our sinfulness, admit that we deserve eternal punishment in hell, and acknowledge that we cannot save ourselves.
-Then, by believing that Christ died for us and asking him to save us, He will wash us clean in His blood (Colossians 1:14).
-Plus, He will make us His child and a true Christian.
+First, you must admit that you have sinned against God, your Creator.
+You have disobeyed God in many ways.
+No amount of good deeds can undo or erase the wrong you have done.
+Admit that you deserve God’s judgment of eternal punishment in hell.
+Acknowledge that you cannot save yourself.
+Then, by believing that Christ died for you and asking Him to save you, He will wash you clean (Colossians 1:14).
+He will also make you His child and a true Christian.
 “But as many as received him, to them gave he power to become the sons of God, even to them that believe on his name:” (John 1:12).

 Is receiving eternal life that simple?

-For more information, please contact Pastor Scott Childs.
+For more information, see Resources on this website or contact Pastor Scott Childs.